The Vision Behind Sikh Motorcycles in Nagar Kirtan

 -

-From a grassroots idea in 2020 to a national phenomenon by 2025, the Sikh Motorcycle Club UK has become a symbol of how tradition and modern identity can ride side by side.
+From a grassroots initiative in Leicester to a nationally respected movement, the Sikh Motorcycle Club UK is proof that tradition and modern identity can go hand in hand.